vdoan/AWS-Kong-ECS/README.md

 Note: Service Discovery currently uses [ECS Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)

 # Disclaimer
+The architecture of Kong on AWS ECS is fairly basic.
+I stumbled upon [this article](https://medium.com/@nick.p.doyle/deploying-kong-to-aws-elastic-container-service-with-terraform-9de83d7e21) by Nick Doyle while I was googling how to deploy Kong on AWS ECS.
+I thought it would be a good chance to learn terraform because I've never used it so far and it would be easier than using Cloudformation alone or Cloudformation with say Ansible and Make.
 Most of the code was done by [Nick Doyle](https://bitbucket.org/%7B5d0aaa3a-ab6b-4079-8249-6632d8831d28%7D/) I only cleaned up the code as it wasn't working with the latest Terraform version, removed git submodules because I hate them.